bitfield/script/README.md

 Why shouldn't it be as easy to write system administration programs in Go as it is in a typical shell? `script` aims to make it just that easy.

+Shell scripts often compose a sequence of operations on a stream of data (a _pipeline_).
+This is how `script` works, too.

 ## What can I do with it?

 Let's see a simple example.
 Suppose you want to read the contents of a file as a string: